bscout9956/basicsr-dataset-creator/README.md

   - Python packages: `pip install numpy opencv-python lmdb pyyaml tensorboard`
     - You may need to use `pip3` instead...
   - **Linux users refer to the package manager and settings in your distro**.
+    - CUDA usually comes with the driver, and the proprietary one is preferred.

 ## Instructions for installing and training BasicSR:
   1. Install the requirements